Your basket (0 items) | view basket

 Don’t ask your friends what their leanings are:stir up trouble, you’ll be blamed.You cannot, must not, push your friends too far,or they’ll make you wear the yellow star.

-What makes this collection extra special is Norbert Hirschhorn’s work on translating some Fouad M Fouad’s poems from the Arabic.
-Working closely with the author, a medical professor, poet and Syrian refugee this resulted in three remarkable poems: Killers Live Long, After the Barrel Bomb and Canon Lens 18-300.
+What makes this collection extra special is Norbert Hirschhorn’s work on translating some of Fouad M Fouad’s poems from the Arabic.
+Working closely with the author, a medical professor, poet and Syrian exile this resulted in four remarkable poems: Killers Live Long, After the Barrel Bomb, Canon Lens 18-300 mm and The Wolf in the Hospital Corridor.

 This collection sweeps you along from London to New York and the Middle East and back again.
 At some points Hirschhorn almost literally stops readers in their tracks by using the + sign.